awsdocs/amazon-redshift-developer-guide/doc_source/stored-procedure-result-set.md

 ## Returning a cursor<a name="stored-procedure-return-cursor"></a>

 To return a cursor, create a procedure with an INOUT argument defined with a `refcursor` data type\.
-When you call the procedure, give the cursor a name, then you can fetch the results from the cursor by name\.
+When you call the procedure, give the cursor a name\.
+Then you can fetch the results from the cursor by name\.

 The following example creates a procedure named `get_result_set` with an INOUT argument named `rs_out` using the `refcursor` data type\.
 The procedure opens the cursor using a SELECT statement\.